rubyconfindia/conference/2014/code-of-conduct.md

 Code of Conduct
 ===

-TL; DR
----
-**Be nice to everyone.**

 Short Version
 ---

 RubyConf India is a community conference intended for networking and collaboration in the developer community.
 We value the participation of each member of the community and want all participants to have an enjoyable and fulfilling experience.

-Any harassment or inappropriate behaviour by any participant during the course of the conference, at the venue or otherwise, will not be tolerated.
+We are committed to providing a safe environment for everyone regardless of gender, race, nationality, religion, disability, appearance or sexual orientation.
+Any misconduct by any participant during the course of the conference, at the venue or otherwise, will not be tolerated.
 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.

 Thank you for helping make this a welcoming, friendly event for all.